paull10au/qsyd_InvocableEmailActions/README.md

 ## Contribute

-Please refer to [contributing.md](/contributing.md) for guidelines.
+See the list of [Contributors][contributors-url] who participated in this project.

-See also the list of [contributors](https://github.com/paull10au/qsyd_InvocableEmailActions/contributors) who participated in this project.
+If you would like to join these awesome people, please refer to [contributing.md](/contributing.md) for guidelines.

 ## Acknowledgements